vfakeye/learning-git/README.md

 # learning-git

-This repo was used to learn Git from Amisgoscode
+This repo was used to learn Git from Amisgoscode.
+Good job, great tutorial!